 Datebook: Events around Ridgefield galore

-Stations of the Nativity, St. Andrew’s Lutheran Church’s outdoor courtyard, 6 Ive Hill Road, Dec.
+Stations of the Nativity, St. Andrew’s Lutheran Church’s outdoor courtyard, 6 Ivy Hill Road, Dec.
 18 thru Jan.
 8, 4-7 p.m.
-Fourteen windows painted by members of the church, congregation illustrates the story of Advent and Christmas, available for viewing during the date range
+Fourteen windows painted by members of the church, congregation illustrates the story of Advent and Christmas, available for viewing during the date range.

 RVNAhealth Flu & Pneumonia Vaccines are underway, RVNAhealth, 27 Governor St.; appointments encouraged.
 Full schedule and clinic protocols: rvnahealth.org, 203-438-5555.